top of page

 Pause a scheduled message

-To pause a campaign, submit our campaignID and the pause action to the same URL as above.
+To pause a campaign, submit our campaign ID and the "pause" action to the same URL as above.
 You cannot pause a campaign that is scheduled in the past.

-You can attempt to pause a campaign that is sending now, however our gateway sends at very high speeds and it is unlikely you will pause the campaign before it finishes unless the campaign is very large.
+You can attempt to pause a campaign that is sending now, however our gateway sends at very high speeds and it is unlikely you will pause the campaign before it finishes unless the campaign is extremely large.

 {